Ezekiel 44:11

 Yet they shall be ministers in My sanctuary, having charge of the gates of the temple and ministering there.
 They shall slaughter the burnt offerings and other sacrifices for the people and stand before them to minister to them.

-having oversight at the gates of the temple
+having charge of the gates of the temple

-they shall slaughter the burnt offerings and the sacrifices for the people
+They shall slaughter the burnt offerings and other sacrifices for the people

 and stand before them to minister to them